Watch the first trailer for 'Bright,' Netflix's Will Smith epic

 Will Smith has traded his perfect shot for a magic sword.
-And Netflix gave us our first look today at San Diego Comic-Con.
+And Netflix gave us our first look today at San Diego Comic-Con (see all our SDCC 2017 coverage here).

 The story is set in a modern-day alternate universe where humans have coexisted with orcs, elves and fairies since forever.
 "Bright" stars Will Smith as a human cop named Ward, and Joel Edgerton ("Midnight Special") plays his orc partner, Jakoby.

-According to the official Netflix description, even as the two battle each other, "as well as an onslaught of enemies, they must work together to protect a young female elf and a thought-to-be-forgotten relic, which in the wrong hands could destroy everything."
+According to the official Netflix description, even as the two battle each other and enemies, "they must work together to protect a young female elf and a thought-to-be-forgotten relic, which in the wrong hands could destroy everything."

 "Bright" also stars Noomi Rapace, Edgar Ramirez, Ike Barinholtz, Enrique Murciano, Jay Hernandez and Margaret Cho.
-It's written by Max Landis, directed by David Ayer ("Suicide Squad") and will be available on Netflix December 22.
+It's written by Max Landis and directed by David Ayer ("Suicide Squad") and will be available on Netflix December 22.